How to place images in letters with Photoshop

 Download all of our Photoshop tutorials as PDFs!

-To follow along, you'll want to be using Photoshop 2021 or later.
+I'm using Photoshop 2026.
 You can get the latest Photoshop version here.

 How to place images in text with Photoshop

-In this first part of the tutorial, we'll create the main effect by filling each letter in the word with a different image.
-Then once the main effect is done, we'll look at a few ways to enhance it.
+In this first part, we will create the main effect by filling each letter in our word with a different image.

 Step 1: Create a new Photoshop document